 If you choose to use a filter, choose one that compliments your brand and use it consistently in every photo.
 This will ensure your grid is cohesive and your brand identity is easily recognized by your audience.

-Here’s a rundown of everything you need to know in bite-sized bullets.
+Here’s a rundown of everything you need to know about Instagram images in bite-sized bullets.

 - Your profile grid is one of the first things people see when they discover your IG profile, so put some thought behind it as a whole and not just post by post.